petershin/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/creating-data-backup-files.md

 ### Create a Jenkins Build with the Change

-After your local installation of Liferay is migrated, you must also create and deploy a build to your DXP Cloud environments with the change to `portal-ext.properties`.
+After your local installation of Liferay is migrated, you must also create and deploy a build to your Liferay Cloud environments with the change to `portal-ext.properties`.
 You do not need to deploy any changes to your environments if you did not need to migrate your document library store.

 Run Git commands to submit your changes using any terminal with Git installed.